SCOPE OF THIS CHAPTER

 - Temporary Approval as Foster Carers of Approved Prospective Adopters

-The advantage of this type of placement is that the child will be placed with foster carers who, subject to a Placement Order being made, or parental consent, are expected to go on to become the child's adoptive family.
+The advantage of this type of placement is that the child will be placed with approved adopters who are temporarily approved as foster carers, and who subject to a Placement Order being made, or parental consent, are expected to go on to become the child's adoptive family.
 The child therefore benefits from an early placement with their eventual permanent carers.
 Delay in finding a permanent family for young children who have already experienced neglect early on in their lives may have a profoundly damaging effect on their development.
 This type of placement has potential to reduce this delay and the damage caused significantly and, as a result:

 - The Care Planning, Placement and Case Review (England) Regulations 2010 were amended (in 2013) to allow approved prospective adopters to be given temporary approval as foster carers for a named child.